-- 1. Using current literature and relevant resources for all teaching sessions. - 2.
-Demonstrating a knowledge of the subject that is being taught at an appropriate depth and breadth. - 3.
-Conveying credibility by being clear, confident and articulate. - 4.
-Promoting learning by using effective teaching methods, aides, and handouts. - 5.
-Promoting active learning through discussion, questioning techniques and other participatory strategies. - 6.
-Completing teaching sessions within an appropriate time frame.
+- 1. using current and relevant literature and resources for all teaching sessions. - 2. demonstrating a knowledge of the subject that is being taught at an appropriate depth and breadth. - 3. conveying credibility by being clear, confident and articulate. - 4. promoting learning by using effective teaching methods, aids and handouts. - 5. promoting active learning through discussion, questioning techniques and other participatory strategies. - 6. completing teaching sessions within an appropriate time frame. - 7. using current and previously acquired knowledge in group discussion.